Faculty members and administrators have an open-door policy toward all students for encouragement, prayer, and guidance.

 - The president of the college is readily available to students.

-- The vice president for academic affairs advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college.
+- The provost advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college.

-- The admissions office, under the direction of the vice president for enrollment management, assists students in application and acceptance to the college.
+- The admissions office assists students in application and acceptance to the college.

 - The academic advising office advises students regarding enrollment in their academic programs.

 - The vice president for finance advises students regarding tuition, expenses, and emergency assistance.

 - The director of financial aid gives guidance relating to veterans assistance, student aid programs, and scholarships.

 - The registrar assists students with academic records, credit transfer, and attendance policies.